elastic/kibana/packages/kbn-i18n/README.md

 This prop is optional context comment that will be extracted by i18n tools and added as a comment next to translation message at `defaultMessages.json`

-In case when ReactJS component is converted to AngularJS directive using `reactDirective` AngularJS service, it's necessary to use React HOC `injectI18nProvider` to pass `intl` object to `FormattedMessage` component via context.
+In case when ReactJS component is rendered with the help of `reactDirective` AngularJS service, it's necessary to use React HOC `injectI18nProvider` to pass `intl` object to `FormattedMessage` component via context.

 ```js
 import { injectI18nProvider } from '@kbn/i18n/react';